 What this filing does

-A partnership firm is dissolved by the partners themselves through a dissolution deed, not by MCA.
-The dissolution is recorded with the State Registrar of Firms via Form A, and the firm's accounts are settled and assets distributed per the deed.
+A partnership firm is dissolved by the partners themselves through a dissolution deed, not by the Ministry of Corporate Affairs.
+The dissolution is then recorded with the state Registrar of Firms, and the firm's accounts are settled and its assets distributed in line with the deed.

-We draft the dissolution deed, settle the records with the Registrar of Firms, and issue you a closure pack covering the firm's GST, bank, and other operating registrations.
+The dissolution deed is drafted, the change-form is filed with the Registrar of Firms, and a closure pack is issued covering the firm's GST, import-export code (if any), bank account, and other operating registrations.

 When you need this